 Sings of a toxic family member

 A dangerous relationship can burn you out completely and affect your mental health and wellness.
-You should never compromise your mental, emotional or physical health for the sake of tolerating a toxic family member.
+You should never negotiate your mental, emotional or physical health for the sake of enduring a toxic family member.